agentmorris/und-ducks/README.md

 ### Overview

-The code in this repo trains and evaluates models to detect ducks and other waterfowl in aerial images, based on a dataset provided by the [Felege Wildlife Lab](https://arts-sciences.und.edu/academics/biology/susan-felege/).
+The code in this repo trains and evaluates models to detect ducks and other waterfowl in drone images, based on a dataset provided by the [Felege Wildlife Lab](https://arts-sciences.und.edu/academics/biology/susan-felege/).

 There are around 35,000 images total, about 95% of which contain no birds.
 Images are around 5000x3000.
 A typical ground truth image looks like this: